cartesi/docs/docs/tutorials/helloworld/deploy-run.md

 ## Introduction

 By now, we have completed the implementation of our Hello World DApp.
 However, in order to effectively run it, we still need to *deploy* it to an Ethereum network that includes the Descartes smart contract.
-To that end, we'll make use of the local development network already running in our [Descartes SDK Environment](../descartes-env.md).
+To that end, we'll make use of the local development network already running within our [Descartes SDK Environment](../descartes-env.md).

 ## Deployment

 To deploy our contract to the local development network, we'll use Truffle migrations.

 First of all, let's create a *migration file* that specifies how the deployment should be done.
-In the `./migrations` directory, create a file called `2_deploy_contracts.js` with the following contents:
+In the `helloworld/migrations` directory, create a file called `2_deploy_contracts.js` with the following contents:

 ```javascript
 const contract = require("@truffle/contract");